javascript-tutorial/en.javascript.info/5-network/06-url/article.md

 They must be correctly encoded.

-In very old browsers, before `URL` apparead, we'd use built-in functions `encodeURIComponent/decodeURIComponent`.
+In very old browsers, before `URL` appeared, we'd use built-in functions `encodeURIComponent/decodeURIComponent`.

 Now, there's no need: `url.searchParams` is an object of type [URLSearchParams](https://url.spec.whatwg.org/#urlsearchparams).